You’re now ready to set up Gmail as your business email for your domain (and, if you haven’t already, verify your domain).

 - In the upper right of the Google Domains homepage, click Sign In.

-- Enter your email address or phone number and password you created when you purchased your domain from Google Domains.
+- Enter your email address or phone number and password you created when you purchased your domain from Google Domains and click Next.

 If you don’t know your account information, click Forgot password or get Google Account help.

-- On the My domains page, next to the domain you want to verify for Google services, click Manage.
+- On the My domains page, next to the domain you want to set up with Gmail, click Manage.

 - On the left column, click DNS.